thedataincubator/data-science-blogs/flask-kubernetes.md

 docker run -it -e PORT=5000 -p 5000:5000 k8s-flask
 ```

-While this running, you can navigate to localhost:5000 in a web browser of your choice and hopefully see your application.
+While this running, you can navigate to `localhost:5000` in a web browser of your choice and hopefully see your application.
 The application is being run with gunicorn so its fairly ready for the prime time.
 Remember to adhere to good practices here, make most things stateless and if you need to use state, use a database.

 Finally, we can push our application to a docker repository (or push to github and build off CI).
-You can use a repository of your choice, a few ones we have used are AWS, GCP, DockerHub, Quay.io.
+You can use a repository of your choice, a few ones we have used are AWS (ECR), GCP (GCR), DockerHub, Quay.io.
+If you do use a private repository, you will need set `imagePullSecrets` on the `serviceAccount` relevent to the pod that contains your app.
+We have found that properly versioning our images is extremeley important and you can always do this either by referencing the relevant commit, or by hashing your code.
 Now that we have a containerized application, lets deploy it on our Kubernetes cluster.

 ## Create a Deployment

-Here we will use a Deployment to control how our application is deployed across the Kubernetes cluster (rather well named).
-We can think of the Deployment as controlling the desired state of our application and it specifies details like how many replicas of our container we desire, how much memory to alot to each one, and environmental variables that should be passed to each container.
-Kubernetes will perform actions to ensure that the state described in the Deployment matches reality and handle things like node failures, upgrades, and scaling.
+Here we will use a `Deployment` to control how our application is deployed across the Kubernetes cluster (rather well named).
+We can think of the `Deployment` as controlling the desired state of our application and it specifies details like how many replicas of our container we desire, how much memory to alot to each one, and environmental variables that should be passed to each container.
+Kubernetes will perform actions to ensure that the state described in the `Deployment` matches reality and handle things like node failures, upgrades, and scaling.
 Our deployment should look something like

 ```yaml
 apiVersion: extensions/v1beta1